Clerkship Attendance, Participation and Absence Policy

 - Notification of Time Away (less than 4 hours) or an Absence (4 or more hours)

 - Students must notify their teams of all time away or absences as soon as they are known.
-If any resistance is encountered, students should inform the Clerkship Director.

 - Clerkship Directors will be notified of all time away and absences and will follow up with students regarding any questions or concerns.
-Absences that occur without appropriate notification will be considered unapproved.
-Unapproved absences will be referred to the Associate Dean for Students.

 - Emergent absences will be considered if a student experiences an illness or an emergency affecting the day(s) of concern.
-The Course Director and the Curriculum Manager should be notified as soon as the emergent issues become apparent.

 RESPONSIBILITY

-Clerkship Directors and Curriculum Managers
+Clerkship directors and Curriculum Managers

 REFERENCE